tannerdolby/what-to-watch/CONTRIBUTING.md

 Make sure to follow the same format as I've shown above, using title case for the tags list values.
 Please include all the genres for a show in the `tags` list!
 The `permalink` scalar MUST be `permalink: "/shows/{{ title | slug}}/"` so please make sure it is this exact value.

 Stranger things is labeled in the "Drama" section and has the Science fiction + Horror tags.
 If a genre is more than one word please use snake_case.
-Also, **ALL SHOWS** in the collection will have the `Series` tag added, please don't forget this or I will have to update it.

 4. After you've added your markdown file to the `/shows/` directory, add your changes to the staging area with `git add <filename>` or simply `git add .` to add all changed files in the directory to the staging area.